hindu-comm/weblogs/manasataramgini/2017/04/2017-04-08_a-prefatory-narrative.md

 fright for the first time.
 He then said: “I was a brāhmaṇa like you.
 I descended from the clan of a bhārgava or an aṅgirasa.
 I performed many vaidika rituals and drank soma.
-One day when I traveled to Turushakarajanagara to visit the \#$\*& institute. \[Prachetas: strangely that happened to be the institute next to where Jhilli and I worked\].
+One day when I traveled to Turushakarajanagara to visit the #$\*& institute. \[Prachetas: strangely that happened to be the institute next to where Jhilli and I worked\].
 As I was talking to my host there suddenly a centrifuge spun out of control in the floor below us and it smashed through our floor and struck me.
 Thus, I expired.
 As I had no close relatives, my corpse was dumped by the cops after their investigation at the cremation ground for the general cremation which would take place at 4:00 AM.
 I glad you have heard my story.
-In my pocket lies a letter for a girl who lives in the Bhatahata sector the city.
+In mypocket lies a letter for a girl who lives in the Bhatahata sector the city.
 If you post it so that it might reach her then good would come to you.
 But I tell you a death not different from mine could be yours and your wife’s too unless you become the master of tīkṣṇatuṇḍa.
 He then handed me the letter in his pocket and shrieking